Skip to content

 Is epigenetics partly responsible for the obesity epidemic?

-According to WHO figures, the rate of people being overweight has tripled since 1975.
-Accordingly, 1.9 billion people worldwide were said to be overweight in 2016.
+According to WHO figures, the rate of overweight people has tripled since 1975.
+Worldwide, 1.9 billion people were overweight in 2016 have been.

-Overweight, especially severe overweight with a high proportion of visceral fat, poses a risk for many age-related diseases, such as diabetes mellitus and cardiovascular diseases.
+Obesity, especially severe obesity with high visceral fat content, poses a risk for many age-related diseases, such as diabetes mellitus and cardiovascular diseases.

 But where does this sharp increase in obesity come from?
-A large part is caused by incorrect eating habits and too little exercise, but epigenetics also have a hand in this.
+A large part is caused by poor eating habits and too little exercise, but epigenetics also has a hand in this.

-Several animal experiments suggest that children of overweight parents receive epigenetic patterns that predispose them to gain more weight more quickly.
+Several animal experiments lead to the conclusion that children of overweight parents inherit epigenetic patterns that predispose them to gain weight more quickly.
 The important point in the experiments was: It is often not the inherited genetics, but the inherited epigenetic pattern.

-In contrast to the rigid DNA template of the genome, the epigenome changes throughout life.
-For example, changes occur during physiological development, but environmental factors such as stress, illness or nutrition also have an impact and not all changes are for the best.
+The epigenome, in contrast to the rigid DNA matrix of the genome, changes throughout life.
+Changes occur, for example, during physiological development, but environmental factors such as stress, illness or nutrition also have an impact and not all changes are for the best.

-Different epigenetic devices cause the changes.
-This complexity is also the reason why we are only paying attention to one, but very important, epigenetic mechanism: DNA methylation.
+Different epigenetic mechanisms cause the changes.
+This complexity is also the reason why we focus our attention on just one, but very important, epigenetic mechanism: DNA methylation.

 This foreign word refers to the transfer of special chemical molecules, the methyl groups, to the DNA.
-We leave out the remaining chemical subtleties for the sake of clarity.
-As a result of the addition of these chemical groups, the architecture of the DNA changes.
-While the stability suffers when building a house, with DNA it is only possible to read proteins in modified form.
+We will leave out the remaining chemical subtleties for the sake of clarity.
+As a result of the attachment of these chemical groups, the architecture of DNA changesWhereas the stability of a house suffers when it is built, the reading of proteins in DNA is only possible in a modified form.
 To go back to our analogy from the beginning.
-The DNA methylations are the colored Post-it notes that tell you whether you want to read the text behind them or not.
+The DNA methylations are the colored post-it notes that tell you whether you want to read the text behind them or not.

 Chemical reactions in the body, and thus also the transfer of methyl groups, usually require the presence of enzymes, as these create the optimal conditions.
-Accordingly, enzymes are also necessary here, the so-called DNA methyltransferases (enzymes that transfer the methyl groups to the DNA).
-What does this rather complicated input have to do with aging??
+Accordingly, enzymes are also required here, the so-called DNA methyltransferases (Enzymes that transfer the methyl groups to the DNA).
+What does this rather complicated input have to do with aging?

-Recent studies have shown that more and more methyl groups bind to the DNA as time goes on.
-Epigenetic changes overall increase with age - a fact that the Horvath Clock takes advantage of.
+Recent studies have shown that over time more and more methyl groups bind to the DNAEpigenetic changes therefore increase with age – a fact that the Horvath-Clock takes advantage of.

 DNA methylation

 In contrast to DNA mutations, epigenetic changes are reversible.
-Based on this fact, opportunities arise for the development of new longevity treatments.
-The totality of current scientific evidence suggests that understanding and manipulating the epigenome holds promise for improving age-related pathologies.
-Inextricably linked to this is an extension of the healthy lifespan.
+This fact opens up opportunities for the development of new longevity treatments.
+The totality of current scientific evidence suggests that understanding and manipulating the epigenome holds great promise for improving age-related pathologies.
+This is inextricably linked to an extension of healthy lifespan.

-The next article in this series will focus on the fourth hallmark of aging: Loss of proteostasis.
+The next article in this series is about the fourth hallmark of aging: loss of proteostasis.

 Sources